 Back or neck pain that occurs with numbness, tingling, or weakness may be a sign of a pinched nerve in your spine, or radiculopathy.
-Board-certified orthopedic spine surgeon Miles L. Singer, DO, FACOS, FAOAO, and the team at Specialists in Spine Surgery provide evidence-based treatments for radiculopathy at five clinics in Livonia, Commerce, Garden City, Farmington Hills, and Dearborn, Michigan.
+Board-certified orthopedic spine surgeon Miles L. Singer, DO, FACOS, FAOAO, and the team at Specialists in Spine Surgery provide evidence-based treatments for radiculopathy at four clinics in Livonia, Garden City, Farmington Hills, and Dearborn, Michigan.
 If you think you have radiculopathy, call your nearest office or book an appointment online today.

 Also called a pinched nerve, radiculopathy occurs when a nerve root that branches from your spine becomes compressed or damaged.

 When nerve roots get pinched, they may become irritated and inflamed, leading to pain, numbness, and weakness in the affected area of your spine.
 The team at Specialists in Spine Surgery treats different types of radiculopathy, including:

 Radiculopathy most often affects the lumbar spine and is least common in the thoracic spine.